James-Livesey/James-Livesey/blog/2022-05-12-asmbyhand.md

 Therefore, I finish with `D0 F4`.

-> **Sidenote:** The _even more_ observant readers may notice that I don't load 0xF4 into my program, but I instead entered 0xF1, which is another mistake!
+> **Sidenote:** The _even more_ observant readers may notice that I don't load 0xF4 into my program later on, but I instead entered 0xF1, which is another mistake!
 For some reason, I miscounted the number of bytes since `loop` to be 15 instead of 12, but the program still executes fine, albeit from the instruction before the intended one.

 ## Giving the computer the binary
 Here's my assembled program in hex (wrapped to eight hex bytes per line):